 Increased Survival Rate of the Graft during Hair Transplantation

-As the graft spends less time outside the body and are handled less there is an increase rate of its survival (4).
+As the graft spends less time outside the body and are handled less there is an increased rate of its survival (4).
 This means the transplanted follicle is given every chance to survive the operation.

 Better Healing Times after Hair Transplantation